yanivnizan/knowledge-base/src/documents/docs/platforms/ios/GettingStarted.html.md

 @end

-// Initialize StoreController
+// Initialize SoomlaStore
 @implementation AppDelegate
     ...
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {
         ...
-        // We initialize StoreController when the application loads! id<IStoreAssets> storeAssets = [[ExampleStoreAssets alloc] init];
+        // We initialize SoomlaStore when the application loads! id<IStoreAssets> storeAssets = [[ExampleStoreAssets alloc] init];

         // CustomSecret is a secret of your choice.
 You can't change it after you publish your game.
-        [[StoreController getInstance] initializeWithStoreAssets:storeAssets andCustomSecret:@"ChangeMe!!!"];
+        [[SoomlaStore getInstance] initializeWithStoreAssets:storeAssets andCustomSecret:@"ChangeMe!!!"];
         ...
     }
     ...